cybersoel/ot-security-study/AZURITE-lab/README.md

 # Adversary Attack Path Simulation (AZURITE)

 For this lab, I am doing adversary emulation in an OT/ICS environment.
-I will simulate the TTPs of an actual threat group called `AZURITE` (Dragos' term)
+I will simulate the TTPs of an actual threat group called `AZURITE` (Dragos' term).
+AZURITE is a Dragos-tracked OT/ICS threat group.
+Dragos reports technical overlap with Flax Typhoon and Ethereal Panda, both of which are widely tracked as China-linked actors.

 I will use the MITRE ATT&CK frameworks (Enterprise & ICS) and Dragos' resources to build this simulation.
 (Obviously the only thing I can use is publicly available information about this group, so most of the attack chain is **hypothetical, a product of my imagination!**)